How can I find out whether an author is an expert in the area I am researching?

 Contact Us

 We're here to help.
-See below our e-mail address for enquiries generally, as well as a link to find contact details for specific libraries
+See below for our general enquiries e-mail address, as well as a link to find contact details for specific libraries: